How to Switch to Natural Deodorant

 Here are the ingredients we use at Bend Soap Company:

-- Arrowroot Powder: to help absorb sweat (we don’t use “cornstarch” here at Bend Soap as it's hard to find this ingredient in a non-GMO form).
+- Arrowroot Powder: Used to help absorb sweat.
+We don’t use “cornstarch” here at Bend Soap Company as it's hard to find this ingredient in a non-GMO form.

-- Calendula and Chamomile Extract: these extracts are calming and soothing to the skin.
+- Calendula and Chamomile Extract: These natural extracts are derived from plants and have been known to have a calming and soothing effect on the skin.

-- Honey: enriching and moisturizing (only in our Honey Grapefruit Natural Deodorant).
+Honey: An enriching and moisturizing ingredient you'll find in our Honey Grapefruit Natural Deodorant.

-We also have Baking Soda FREE and Essential Oil FREE versions of our natural deodorant for those with extra sensitive skin.
+That’s it!
+We also have Baking Soda Free versions of our natural deodorant for those with extra sensitive skin looking for a scent-free natural deodorant option.
 While this version is wonderful, it is slightly less powerful when it comes to deodorizing.
 You may need to apply it more than once throughout the day.
 However, many people find that if they are not sweating too much, once is still enough.

 Step #3: Prepare for an Adjustment Period